Dirt, Gravel, and Low Volume Roads Program

 Beaver County Conservation District administers and implement’s this program at the county level.

-Who is eligible to recieve funding?
+Who is eligible to receive funding?

 Beaver County Municipalities who have attended a free 2-day training on Environmentally Sensitive Maintenace (ESM) for unpaved roads.